dankamongmen/notcurses/README.md

 * **Q:** How about *arbitrary image manipulation here* functionality? **A:** I'm not going to beat ImageMagick et al. on image manipulation, but you can load an `ncvisual` from RGBA memory using `ncvisual_from_rgba()`.

 * **Q:** My program locks up during initialization. **A**: Notcurses interrogates the terminal.
 If the terminal doesn't reply to standard interrogations, file a Notcurses bug, send upstream a patch, or use a different terminal.
-Generally, only old and unsupported terminal emulators exhibit this behavior.
+No known terminal emulators exhibit this behavior.

 * **Q:** How do I mix Rendered and Direct mode? **A:** You really don't want to.
 You can stream a subprocess to a plane with the `ncsubproc` widget.